The Biden-Xi sit-down the world’s been waiting for

-For the first time as president, Joe Biden will meet President Xi Jinping in person on Monday at the G20 summit in Bali, Indonesia.
-The stakes couldn’t be higher, and the expectations couldn’t be lower.
+For the first time as president, Joe Biden met President Xi Jinping in person on Monday at the G20 summit in Bali, Indonesia.
+The stakes couldn’t be higher, and both leaders want the world to know they understand that.

+“As the leaders of our two nations, we share a responsibility, in my view, to show that China and the United States can manage our differences, prevent competition from becoming anything ever near conflict, and to find ways to work together on urgent global issues that require our mutual cooperation,” Biden said Monday.

+Xi echoed that, saying the two countries needed to better meet the world’s expectations: “We need to find the right direction for the bilateral relationship going forward and elevate the relationship,” he said.

-Meanwhile, Xi leaves China after, until recently, the pandemic kept him confined to its borders.
+Meanwhile, Xi left China — until recently, the pandemic kept him confined to its borders.
 He has just further consolidated power in a third term following China’s Communist Party Congress last month.

 The two have talked on Zoom in the past two years, and had met extensively during the Obama years.
-But for their first in-person meeting, the White House has set remarkably low expectations.
-There is unlikely to be a joint statement.
-“I don’t think you should look at this meeting as one in which there’s going to be specific deliverables announced,” national security adviser Jake Sullivan told reporters on Thursday.
+But for their first in-person meeting, the White House had set remarkably low expectations.
+“I don’t think you should look at this meeting as one in which there’s going to be specific deliverables announced,” national security adviser Jake Sullivan told reporters last week.

-Instead, Biden said he wants to lay out “what each of our red lines are, understand what he believes to be in the critical national interests of China, what I know to be the critical interests of the United States, and to determine whether or not they conflict with one another.”
+Instead, their sit-down was spent trying to define the bounds of the increasingly tense relationship.
+In a three-hour meeting, the two leaders discussed Taiwan, the war in Ukraine, and several other topics, according to readouts from each country.
+Biden told reporters Monday that he and Xi had agreed to have Cabinet secretaries and other high-ranking officials meet to continue discussing unresolved issues.

+The meeting encapsulates the accentuated set of strains that now define the US-China relationship — and

-“To put a fine point on it, it’s an inflection point, because the relationship stands at a point at which it could spiral downward very, very rapidly,” says Evan Medeiros, a Georgetown professor who served on President Barack Obama’s National Security Council.
+“To put a fine point on it, it’s an inflection point, because the relationship stands at a point at which it could spiral downward very, very rapidly,” Evan Medeiros, a Georgetown professor who served on President Barack Obama’s National Security Council, said last week.
 “There is a 1950s quality to the US-China competition.”

 Can the Biden-Xi meeting help calm tensions?

-For Biden, whose foreign policy outlook is very much driven by personalities and personal relationships with world leaders, the Xi meeting may be an opportunity.
+For Biden, whose foreign policy outlook is very much driven by personalities and personal relationships with world leaders, the Xi meeting was an opportunity.
 Few heads of state have banked so many hours getting to know the Chinese leader.
+(Biden said Monday that he found Xi “the way he’s always been.”)

 But tensions between the US and China are decidedly higher than when Xi and Biden first met as then-vice presidents of each of their countries.